Enabling new Models in your Workspace

 In case you have multiple API keys used for different purposes, this lets you organize your models to use the credentials dedicated to the correct environment.Using a specific API keys in model configuration

-Once your API keys are configured within the Integration panel, you can use them within Playground, Experiment, Deployment, and Agent.
+Once your API keys are configured within the Providers panel, you can use them within Playground, Experiment, Deployment, and Agent.
 This feature is accessible to any model, including Fallback models.

 Onboarding Private Models